We can help you design and deliver an exceptional demand forecasting process.

 Our consulting team will, using the models and the data from the preceding four steps, design an easy to use forecasting tool to allow the client to continue tracking and forecasting sales independently.

-Where deep integration of forecasting tools may be required with a clients ERP system, or integration with MRP functionality, then the consultants can support system selection as a Step 6.
+Where deep integration of forecasting tools may be required with a clients ERP system, or integration with MRP functionality, then the consultants can support system selection and process implementation as the concluding steps.

 There are a host of forecasting systems available on the market, from standalone simple to use fixed algorithm systems, through to highly advanced adaptive algorithm systems specifically design for use with major ERP platforms such as Oracle and SAP.